 We recommend you get the most comprehensive travel and medical insurance that would cover you in the event that you need to be evacuated.
 We recommend checking with an aggregator such as Travel Insurance Master to compare quotes and coverages.
 Note: because of the embargo, several insurance companies do not cover Sudan, if you have an annual plan please check that you are covered for Sudan.

 We offer the option to pay via bank transfers as these are the most cost effective bank charges.
-Due to the embargo, payment by credit card is not possible.
+Payment by credit card carries an additional 3%.

 All the accommodation we will be staying at has WiFi but in most cases this is only available at the main common area and may be limited and slow.
 The Preset camp in Soleb does not have electricity or internet.
 We invite you to take this opportunity to be in the moment and disconnect from your always-on life.
 If you need internet connection throughout your trip, please let us know and we can help arrange for a local SIM card at extra cost (mobile connectivity in Soleb is limited).

 Hotels in Khartoum offer a mix of international and local dishes.
-Al Assaha where we will enjoy our welcome dinners, is a Lebanese restaurant serving traditional mezze starters to share and grilled meats and our farewell dinner at Al Mugran will be buffet style with a mix of international and local dishes.
+Al Assaha where we will enjoy our welcome and farewell dinners, is a Lebanese restaurant serving traditional mezze starters to share and grilled meats.

 Most days will be spent exploring hence picnic lunches under shaded trees are the norm.
 Expect dishes with tomato, rice or pasta salads, cheese, ham, tuna fish, and fresh fruit.
 The most common local dishes are broad beans soup and lamb.
 Chai tea with spices or mint is commonly drank by Sudanese and very good and rich in flavour.
 Dinners at the lodges and camps include hot dishes such as meat or fish, vegetables; pasta, rice or soup, fruit and dessert.
 Tea and coffee is always available.